Reboare/backup/os-agnostic/oracle-databases.md

 ORA-28000: the account is locked
 ```

 Lucky for us it will tell us and could be used as a very basic username enumeration method if you're really really desperate.
 I'm joking, don't do that.
+Do not do that!

 The following bash script can perform a dirty manual brute-force using sqlplus, so it's important to adjust your path's in this one accordingly: